ritulchitra/DataCleaning21April/README.md

 The file AICustomerPersonality.xlsx was cleaned using ChatGPT with guidance through prompt engineering.
 With a basic understanding of prompt structure and task framing, this entire data cleaning process was completed in j5 to 6 minuteses**.

-I have also attached a screenshot showing how ChatGPT worked on the file step-by-step for complete transparency and reference.
+I have also attached screenshots showing how ChatGPT worked on the file step-by-step for complete transparency and reference.

 ## Output